rafapastor/rickandmorty/back/README.md

 ## Project Setup

-1. Clone the repository: `git clone https://github.com/<username>/rick-and-morty-api-wrapper.git`
-2. Navigate into the project directory: `cd rick-and-morty-api-wrapper`
-3. Install dependencies: `composer install`
+1. Install dependencies: `composer install`
-4. Set the `EXTERNAL_API_URL` environment variable in your `.env` file to point to the Rick and Morty API.
+2. Set the `EXTERNAL_API_URL` environment variable in your `.env` file to point to the Rick and Morty API.
-5. Run the Symfony server: `symfony server:start`
+3. Run the Symfony server: `symfony server:start`

 Now you can access the endpoints: